-The Plan Administrator of any group health plan that is a Component Benefit Program under this Plan will provide (or have provided) to group health plan participants appropriate COBRA notices, if applicable, both upon initial enrollment and if a Qualifying Event occurs.
-Plan participants can request a copy of these COBRA notices from the Human Resources Department at any time.
+The Plan Administrator of any group health plan will provide (or have provided) to group health plan participants appropriate continuation of coverage notices in accordance with the Consolidated Omnibus Budget Reconciliation Act (COBRA), if applicable, both upon initial enrollment, and if a Qualifying Event occurs sent to the participating employee's last known address.
+Plan participants can request a copy of these continuation of coverage notices from the Plan Administrator or Human Resources Department at any time.